Building Ray from source#

 npm run build

 Now let’s build Ray for Python.
-Make sure you activate any Python virtual (or conda) environment you could be using as described above.
+Make sure you activate any Python virtual (or conda) environment (see Prepare a Python virtual environment).

 Enter into the python/ directory inside of the Ray project directory and install the project with pip: